yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Click **Data Download**.

 #.
-At the bottom of the page, locate the link to the CSV file.
+At the bottom of the page, click the *course_id*answerdistrbution.csv file name.

-..
-I'd like to include the file name here.

 ===================================================
 View a Histogram of Scores for a Single Problem